What are the most common questions?

 - You can also select this £30 Bundle at the checkout.

-- Complete your purchase, and if you get a positive result go to your dashboard and fill out the pop-up Referral Questionnaire from the Doctor.
+- Complete your purchase.
+After waiting, if you get a positive result, go to your dashboard and fill out the pop-up Referral Questionnaire from the Doctor.

-- If your result is positive, a Referral is automatically transferred to the Doctor for processing via the Doctors Login Dashboard.
-If the doctor has any questions, you will be contacted by email or telephone.
-If approved, your Online Digital prescription will be automatically emailed the same or next day, and you can take it to your nearest Pharmacy.
+- If your result is positive, a Referral is automatically sent to the Doctor for processing via the Doctor’s Login Dashboard.
+You will be contacted by email or telephone if the doctor has any questions.
+If approved, your Online Digital prescription will be automatically emailed the same day or the next day, and you can take it to your nearest Pharmacy.

-Total time: Up to 1 day from positive result to email your Digital Prescription.
+Total time: Up to 1 day from positive result to receiving the email of your Digital Prescription.

-You can wait until you get your positive test result and then visit our Online Prescription Page and pay for your Referral Consultation at the regular rate of £60.
+You have the option of waiting until you receive your positive result, at which point you can visit our Online Prescription Page and pay for your Referral Consultation at the standard rate of £60.

-- Purchase the Referral Prescription product for £60 on the website.
+- Purchase the Referral Prescription product on the website for £60.

-- Complete the purchase and fill out the pop-up Referral Questionnaire from the Doctor.
+- Submit the purchase and complete the pop-up Referral Questionnaire provided by the physician.

 Technology Method: